basewinner/jobly-frontend-unit-43/README.md

 # Instructions to start

-This is the front-end of Jobly application that is to be used with jobly-backend-Unit-43 First Run server from instructions to run on local machine -- it will run on port 3001 Then run react app -- this runs on port 3000 locally
+This is the front-end of Jobly application that is to be used with jobly-backend-Unit-43 First Run server from jobly-backend (nodemon server) to run on local machine -- it will run on port 3001.
+Then run react app -- this runs on port 3000 locally

 ### `npm install`